DataFire/Integrations/integrations/generated/trashnothing/README.md

   * longitude `number`
   * member_count `integer`: The number of members who belong to the group.
   * membership `object`: Provides information about the current users' active or pending membership to this group (if any).
 Will be null if there is no active or pending membership to this group.
-    * date `string`: For pending and pending-questions memberships, this is the date and time when the current user requested membership to this group.
-For subscribed memberships, this is the date and time when the membership status became subscribed.
+    * date `string`: For pending and pending-questions memberships, this is the UTC date and time when the current user requested membership to this group.
+For subscribed memberships, this is the UTC date and time when the membership status became subscribed.
     * questionnaire `object`: Membership questionnaire data.
 Will be null unless the membership status is pending-questions.
       * message `string`: A message from the group moderators to be displayed above the questions (may be null).
       * questions `array`: The list of questions.